hmlongco/RxSwiftWidgets/README.md

 Don't worry, they're coming soon.

-Though if you're interesting in implementing some, just let me know.
+Though if you're interesting in implementing a widget or two, just let me know.

+## Requirements

+RxSwiftWidgets requires Xcode 11 as it uses several features from Swift 5.1.

+It also depends on the current release of RxSwift and RxCocoa.

+That said, and as mentioned above, RxSwiftWidgets currently runs on iOS 11, 12, and 13.
+(It may well be possible to take it lower, but I used a couple of iOS 11 and up UIKit dependencies here and there.)

 ## Author